 Returning from the beautiful Panorama Route, we settle down for a peaceful evening at our comfortable lodge inside Kruger Park.

-Day five sees us cross the border back into South Africa and drive through the KwaZulu-Natal Province to the sunny Indian Ocean coastline.
+Day six sees us cross the border back into South Africa and drive through the KwaZulu-Natal Province to the sunny Indian Ocean coastline.

 The small town of St Lucia is our next overnight stop, located on the fringes of the Isimangaliso Wetland Park, formerly the Greater St Lucia Wetlands Park.
 This World Heritage Site covers 220km's (137 miles) of the Zululand coast, incorporating five overlapping ecosystems which host an incredibly high diversity of flora and fauna.